 Dental implants are fixed in place and cannot be removed from the mouth.
 They function and should be cared for in the same way as natural teeth, with daily brushing and flossing and regular dental checkups.
 Because they are secured in the gums and jaw, implants do not slip or move around, like traditional dentures.
 This allows San Marcos, CA patients to speak and smile confidently, as well as enjoy all their favorite difficult-to-eat foods without the same restrictions as dentures.
 Dental implants are also the only dental restoration option that can also work to promote future bone growth while simultaneously preserving the health of the jawbone.

 A diplomate of the American Board of Oral Implantology/Implant Dentistry, Dr. Allred is a specialist in dental implantology.
-At Allred Dental in San Marcos, CA, they handle all phases of dental implant treatments, from bone grafting to the placement of the prosthetic teeth.
-The entire procedure is done at Allred Dental’s office, meaning that patients do not have to travel to different offices and see a variety of doctors for treatment.
+At Allred Dental, they handle all phases of dental implant treatments, from bone grafting to the placement of the prosthetic teeth.
+The entire procedure is done at San Marcos dentist office, meaning that patients do not have to travel to different offices and see a variety of doctors for treatment.

 White composite tooth fillings